LucaCanali/sparkMeasure/docs/Flight_recorder_mode_InfluxDBSink.md

 If you run sparkMeasure from a jar instead, you may need to add the dependency manually in spark-submit/spark-shell as in:
  - `--packages org.influxdb:influxdb-java:2.14`
-Note currently we need to use influxdb-java version 2.14, as newer versions generate jar conflicts (tested up to Spark 3.3.0)
+Note currently we need to use influxdb-java version 2.14, as newer versions generate jar conflicts (tested up to Spark version 3.3.1)

 ## Use cases